Mangione Hosting Events

 Image

-As you know Delegate Nino Mangione has been actively fighting the Maryland Piedmont Reliability Project along with many of my colleagues in elective office.
+As you know Delegate Nino Mangione has been actively fighting the Maryland Piedmont Reliability Project along with many of his colleagues in elective office.
 It is imperative that we stop this project is its track.
 The destruction and disruption across Maryland will be unfathomable and we must do all we can to stop it.

 He is working with Save Our Community (www.saveourcommunity.org) to raise the funds necessary to engage a lobbyist to represent us with the Maryland Public Service Commission as they consider the application by the PSEG to build this disastrous project.
 We would like to engage the best professionals to advocate our position.
 Because of the initial generosity of many we have been able to engage Harris Eisenstein, Esq. to advise Save Our Community on various matters.
 Harris is exceptionally qualified (https://rosenbergmartin.com/people/harris-w-eisenstein/) in these matters and is a valuable asset to our team as we fight to stop this project.

-Please email me back and let me know if you can attend.
+Please email back and let me know if you can attend.
 All checks should be made payable to Save Our Community and mailed to:

 Save Our Community